 Checklist 8-Accounting Project Assigned To Date Completed Completed By Notes Secure check imprinting machines, signature stamps, plates and signature machines.
 Disable electronic and digital signatures.
-(May also be offsite at payroll service, etc.) 8 Review and restrict signature authority.
+(May also be offsite at payroll service, etc.) 3 • Review and restrict signature authority.
 Make effort to identify and hold any checks in the mailroom on day of takeover.
 Determine disposition of checks issued prior to order date.
 Review wire transfer procedures and modify as appropriate.
 Identify and cancel bank accounts handled by third parties, as appropriate.
 Obtain a schedule of all recurring disbursements including payee, frequency of payment and approximate amounts of payments.
 This should include items such as daily claim payments, payroll, lease payments (equipment, office, storage, etc.), supply acquisitions, insurance coverage payments, service/maintenance agreement payments, memberships and dues, etc. Obtain contracts for vendors on above schedule to determine potential needed actions or modifications/cancellations of any contracts.
 Determine if insurer handles payroll internally.
 If appropriate, switch to payroll service.
 Contact payroll service to set up year-end W-2 procedures.
 If multiple entities exist, determine the entity that employs personnel and what entity will fund payroll.
 Determine whether there are any safes on premises and conduct a physical inspection and inventory of contents.
 The safe should be re-keyed, if deemed necessary.

-Charlelist 9 Accounting Project Date Completed Completed Notor Checklist 8-Accounting Identify and secure any investments, securities, or cash kept on Assigned To Completed By Notes premises.
+Checklist 8-Accounting Project Assigned To Date Completed Completed By Notes Identify and secure any investments, securities, or cash kept on premises.
 Confiscate keys and change safe deposit box access privileges with the appropriate institutions.
 Identify, analyze and secure control of other liquid assets.
 Securities Identify letters of credit, trust agreements and other collateral held to secure obligations of policyholders under large deductible endorsements, and review and/or establish procedures for reviewing the adequacy of such collateral.
-Determine and list investments by type and reconcile to schedule D: Bonds Municipal Corporate U.S. government obligations T-Bills Strips Notes Agency obligations Stocks Common Preferred Repurchase agreements Advance Agreements Funding Agreements Cash balance if not above Partnership agreements Stock options/warrants Collateral loans Other Identify assets that are held as collateral, outstanding advances or otherwise restricted and the circumstances that could initiate calls on such assets.
+Determine and list investments by type and reconcile to schedule D: Bonds Municipal Corporate U.S. government obligations T-Bills Strips Notes Agency obligations Stocks Common Preferred Repurchase agreements Advance Agreements Tunding Agreements Cash balance if not above Partnership agreements Stock options/warrants Collateral loans Other otherwise restricted and the circumstances that could initiate calls on such assets.